-Trusted Houston Litigation Lawyers & Attorneys
+Trusted Houston Litigation Attorneys & Lawyers

-Most people think that litigation automatically goes to trial work, but the litigation process begins long before the first witness is called to testify.
+Most people think that litigation automatically goes to trial work, but the litigation process begins long before the primary witness is called to testify.
 In fact, the vast majority of litigated cases never reach the inside of a courtroom.

 These rules provide the legal requirements the parties must comply with at each step in the litigation process.
-Other types of cases may have their own specific procedural rules for the litigants to follow, but the same general outline will apply.
+Cases may have their own specific regulations for the litigants to follow, however, the same general outline will apply.

-Demand Letters and Initial Negotiations
+Houston Litigation Law Attorneys Explain Demand Letters and Initial Negotiations